akr170/purchase-analytics/README.md

 16,2,0,0.00
 ```

-*The output file should adhere to the following rules*
+*Let's assume that the output file should adhere to the following rules*

 - It is listed in ascending order by `department_id`
 - A `department_id` should be listed only if `number_of_orders` is greater than `0`